 The benefit of this method of buying a car is that you can reduce the size of your payments by increasing the residual amount you have to pay at the end.
 A lease may also have some additional tax benefits, particularly if you are a business owner, self-employed or able to organise a novated lease with your employer.

 Many people have never heard of a chattel mortgage and that’s because it is usually obtained by businesses for vehicles that are primarily used for business purposes.
-With a chattel mortgage, the lender advances funds to purchase a car and you take ownership.
-Then the lender takes out a ‘mortgage’ using the car as security for the loan.
+The lender takes out a ‘mortgage’ using the car as security for the loan.
 This mortgage is registered with ASIC and once the contract is completed, it is removed giving you ownership of the car.
 You can finance the chattel mortgage over two to five years, arrange for a residual value to reduce the cost of your payments, and use a trade-in or cash as a deposit to further reduce your payments.